zoravixtech/sehatbot/DOCKER.md

 ## Volume Mounts

-The docker-compose setup includes:
+The docker compose setup includes:
 - `gcp-key.json` mounted as read-only for Google Cloud authentication
-- In development mode, the source code is mounted for hot reload
+- In development mode, the server and client source code are mounted for hot reload

 ## Troubleshooting